-USACE in collaboration with Ramsey County initiated an agency-wide planning effort comprised of federal, state, and local agencies (study team) to identify the project scope, objectives, coordination, stakeholders and process for developing the feasibility study with an integrated Environmental Assessment to comply with the National Environmental Policy Act (NEPA) of 1969.
-The feasibility study was developed by the USACE and investigated the feasibility of alternative measures to address problems and opportunities associated with the Pigs Eye Lake including habitat within and immediately around Pigs Eye Lake.
+The Corps in collaboration with Ramsey County initiated an agency-wide planning effort comprised of federal, state, and local agencies (study team) to identify the project scope, objectives, coordination, stakeholders and process for developing the feasibility study with an integrated Environmental Assessment to comply with NEPA and MEPA requirements.
+The feasibility study was developed by the Corps and investigated the feasibility of alternative measures to address problems and opportunities associated with Pigs Eye Lake including habitat within and immediately around Pigs Eye Lake.
 Specific investigative components within the feasibility study included: